 Mandalay is the unsung hero of Myanmar, a city you can really get under the skin of, yet it’s been playing second fiddle to Yangon since the days of British colonialism.
 I, for one, find it equally captivating.
 I think it gets overlooked because it doesn’t have a colonial district, but its setting on the banks of the lackadaisical Ayeyarwady River is sublime.

-Past worshippers have studded the surrounding Sagaing Hills with hundreds of temples topped with golden stupas, which glint down at you from their perches.
+Past worshipers have studded the surrounding Sagaing Hills with hundreds of temples topped with golden stupas, which glint down at you from their perches.

 Mandalay's railway bazaar